nakamasato/rabbitmq-consumer/README.md

 ## Overview

-This application simply consumes RabbitMQ messages from a queue named `hello`.
+This application simply consumes RabbitMQ messages from a queue named `hello` and each message needs `PROCESS_SECONDS` seconds to complete processing.

 ## Version